modimore/modimore.github.io/content/pages/resume.md

 	<small style="float:right">6/2017 - 08/2020</small>
 </h4>

-Worked as a software consultant for the Salesforce platform.
-I was responsible for development on web applications, automated processes, and system integrations as well as executing DevOps and release management tasks and advising on software architecture for multiple clients.
+Worked as a software consultant specialized in customising and extending the Salesforce platform.
+Depending on client needs I was responsible for developing web applications, automating business processes, and integrations with external systems as well as advising on software architecture and DevOps and release management.

 <div class="fluid-rows-5 p-flow text-center text-style-italic text-weight-bold">
 	<span>Salesforce</span>